linen-app/artis/README.md

 ## How to close a long ETH position:

 ### Prerequisites
-You have an open long ETH position and executed steps 1 - 2.2 from the previous part
+You have an open long ETH position and executed all steps from the previous part

 ### Steps